 Keywords: Group Fitness.
 BodyPump.
 Location Awareness.
 PsychoLocation.

-This study has only been carried out in the contest of a specific kind of program.
+The study design, assumed a uniform population, but as an observational study it was impossible to guarantee this.
+Subsequent factor analysis suggested a strong correlation (p < 0.05) between interoversion and a fixed location preference.
+Note that this location was not always (as some might have surmised) at the back of the room.
+In the corner.
+Facing away from the instructor.
+Rather, the preference was for consistency of location and thus of exercise partners.
+Extraversion was associated with a more relaxed approach to location (and thus presumably the consequential opportunity to interact with other people.
+The study has also only been carried out in the contest of a specific kind of program.
 Further investigation is needed to determine if this behaviour generalises to other forms of group fitness (aerobic, high intensity interval training, dance exercise).
-Pending Human Ethics clearance, a number of further experiments also suggest themself (changes to room layout, shrinking room size through use of movable walls, last-minute instructor changes).
+Pending Human Ethics clearance, a number of further experiments also suggest themself (changes to room layout, shrinking room size through use of movable walls, last-minute instructor changes, deliberate infringement of personal space).
 The implications for gym space design are also tantalising.

 - Each regular attendee had a preferred location.
 This applied regardless of the packing density for the venue.
 An extreme observed example was 20 attendees spread out throughout a group fitness studio with space for 100 participants.